istio/istio.io/content/about/notes/0.6/index.md

 - **SolarWinds**.
 Mixer can now interface to AppOptics and Papertrail.
 [Learn more](/docs/reference/config/policy-and-telemetry/adapters/solarwinds/)

-- **Redisquota**.
+- **Redis Quota**.
 Mixer now supports a Redis-based adapter for rate limit tracking.
 [Learn more](/docs/reference/config/policy-and-telemetry/adapters/redisquota/)

 - **Datadog**.
 Mixer now provides an adapter to deliver metric data to a Datadog agent.